ansible/ansible-docker-base/README.md

 If you are using a Docker Hub automated build to build your images you can set your image to rebuild whenever the base ansible image (hosted by Ansible, Inc) is updated:

-1) Go to the docker hub page for your repository.
+1. Go to the docker hub page for your repository.
-2) In the sidebar labeled Settings, find the entry marked "Repository Links"
+2. In the sidebar labeled "Settings", find the entry marked "Repository Links"
-3) On the Repository Links page, enter the ansible repository you are layering your image on top of.
-For instance, if you are using the ubuntu14.04-ansible repository, enter ansible/ubuntu14.04-ansible into the "Repository Name" box and click "add".
+3. On the "Repository Links" page, enter the Ansible repository you are layering your image on top of.
+For instance, if you are using the ubuntu14.04-ansible repository, enter ansible/ubuntu14.04-ansible into the "Repository Name" box and click "Add".
-4) Docker hub will now automatically rebuild your image whenever that ansible repository has a new build.
+4. Docker hub will now automatically rebuild your image whenever that ansible repository has a new build.

 Questions?